-We assessed the accounting policies implemented were in accordance with the accounting standards, and that revenue has been accounted for in accordance with the accounting policy.
+We assessed the accounting policy for revenue recognition for compliance with accounting standards and performed testing to ensure that revenue had been accounted for in accordance with the accounting policy.

 We tested the accuracy and completeness of dividend revenue by agreeing the dividends and distributions of a sample of investments to supporting documentation obtained from share registries.